 Parents of older children, moving into the area, are welcome to make an appointment to visit the school and to discuss admission with the Headteacher.
 In year entry to places across school are dealt with by the school.
 We will give you a form to complete.
 You need to return this form to school either in person or by post.
 We will advise you about your application then contact you to let you know if we can offer you a place.
 We will write to you confirming your offer.

-If we are unable to offer you a place the Children Leeds Admissions Team will contact you to advise of the schools in your area and any vacancies at these schools.
-You will have the right of appeal to an Independent panel for the school you have been refused.
+If we are unable to offer you a place the Leeds Admissions Team will contact you to advise of the schools in your area and any vacancies at these schools.
+You will have the right of appeal to an Independent panel for the school you have been refused entry to.